 Take a bus from Leeds or Otley, alight at Golden Acre Park.

-Take the underpass from Golden Acre car park (off A660) into the park, then follow the footpaths to the bridle path.
-Follow this to the nature reserve entrance.
+If coming by car, park in the Golden Acre car park (off A660) and take the underpass into the park, accessed from the car park of the Mercure Parkway Hotel (LS16 8AG).
+From the car park follow the footpaths to the bridle path and carry on to the nature reserve entrance.
 There are wheelchair friendly paths from the car park to the nature reserve and to Marsh Hide, a RADAR key is required by wheelchair users at the nature reserve entrance.

 Want to see more of Adel Dam before your visit?
 Have a look below.